robertbpratt-tech/Policy/README.md

 > **Dependency:** 5.02

-- [ ] **[Standard]** Confirm what "Engine Room citations" refers to in context — if this means internal cross-references to operational sub-processes, verify all such pointers are accurate after 4.05 dual-identity numbering resolution
+- [ ] **[Standard]** Verify all internal cross-references to operational sub-processes are accurate after the 4.05 dual-identity numbering issue (see 4.01) is resolved — any pointer to 4.05 in this policy should reference the correct policy number once that decision is made

 *Explicitly receives 5.02 results as inputs ✓ · Cited/Framework split present ✓*